Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 ## Summary:

-* **2016** shows significantly higher sales revenue, higher number of orders placed, quantity ordered as well as number of customers compared to 2014 and 2015. **June** consistently experiences a significant spike in sales, possibly due to summer season promotions or events.
+* **2016** shows significantly higher sales revenue, higher number of orders placed, quantity ordered as well as number of customers compared to 2014 and 2015.
+Sales rate decreased 23% from 2014 to 2015 but increased 65% from 2015 to 2016.

+* **June** consistently experiences a significant spike in sales, possibly due to summer season promotions or events.
 After June, sales decline in July and remain relatively flat until year-end. **November and December** show increased revenue, likely due to holiday shopping and year-end sales.

 * From Sales Budget Analysis, we found out that 7 out of 13 products have lower actual sales revenue in 2016 than was projected.
+The total yearly revenue for 13 products differed 81.61% from the total budget allocated for them.
 A further exploration revealed lack of sales in various months and difference of pricings in various countries may have been potential reasons for their large variance.

 * From analyzing various Customer demographics and product preference, we found out that -

   1. **Age Distribution**: The age group between 40 and 49 years consistently generated the highest revenue across all years.
+They constitute about 35% of the total customer base.
 Following closely were customers aged 50-59 and 60-69.
 Thus, the majority of customers fall within the 40 to 60 age range, with a gradual decline in customer numbers after 60.

   2. **Gender Distribution**: Gender did not significantly impact revenue generation.
 Female customers contributed slightly more revenue than male customers.